Nikolai Dzhumagaliev: 1979–1980 murders

-Shortly after Dzhumagaliev's 1980 crimes had gained wide attention, another killer by the name of Alexander Skrynnik was operating in Chișinău.
+Shortly after Dzhumagaliev's 1980 crimes had gained wide attention, another serial killer, Alexander Skrynnik, was operating in Chișinău.
 He killed women and dismembered their bodies, after which he brought the body parts to his friend.
 The head of one of Skrynnik's victims was shown on television.
 In Chișinău, rumours spread that Dzhumagaliev had escaped and reached the Moldovan capital.
 The rumours were put to rest when Skrynnik was convicted of the crimes, sentenced to death, and executed.